Day trip to Mendocino County town nearer than you think entices with easy-going hospitality, varied experiences.

 Lunch

-If you won’t be picnicking at a winery, head to downtown Hopland’s the Golden Pig or hop across the street from the Pig to Hopland Tap and Grill.
-When it’s open, the Thatcher Hotel’s Café Poppy serves salads and a few panini.
+If you won’t be picnicking at a winery, head to downtown’s The Golden Pig or across the street to Hopland Tap and Grill.
+When it’s open, the Thatcher Hotel’s Café Poppy serves bakery items and light fare.

 1 pm